 If doing as an overnighter you can put-in above the “Ox-bow” section which adds an hour of Class II paddling.
 Or you can start at the bridge.

-One of the first rapids in the gorge section has a gravel chute into an undercut bluff and a cross current ferry glide to river right for a portage is worth considering.
-At high flow a bush bash over the terrace on river right is possible.
 The gradient increases progressively, particularly from the “Rock Garden”, and the intensity creeps up a little with each rapid.
-There is a campsite just before the crux section on river right.
+“Gabby” is a tricky steep rapid courtesy of Cyclone Gabrielle.
+Shortly after there is a campsite, just before the crux section, on river right.
 It is just before the river splits around a gravel island which is visible on the topo map.
 Boat scouting is insufficient from this point.
 Shore scout everything till the big drop.
 All these rapids are portage-able, so inexperienced members of a party will slow things down a bit as they make up to four portages of Class III+ rapids.

 After the island campsite is the “Rock and Roll” rapid where the river passes left of a large rock in a narrow chute firing current at a wall that will roll the unwary.
-A little further on and its “Double Dip” a series of two small drops and then a waterfall on river left that signals the approach to “The Barricade”.
+A little further on and it’s “Double Dip” a series of two small drops that can only be portaged with difficulty but are straight-forward.
+Then a waterfall on river left heralds the approach to “The Barricade”.
 Eddy out river left to scout “The Barricade”.

 “The Barricade” is a Class IV (high flow) narrow rock passage recognizable by the large midstream rock that forms a barricade and splits the river into 2 narrow chute drops.
-We found river left best at low flow.
+Check for wood!
 There is easy portage on river left.

 “Barrier Falls” follows 100m or so downstream.
 Scout it from both river left and right to be sure.
 Again the drop is marked by a large rock that splits the flow.
-There is a rock sieve on river right.
-A mistake above this rapid could be ugly.
+The rock sieve on river right has been washed out by Gabrielle and the center-line drop seems to be smaller.
+Again check the drop for wood.

-“Barrier Falls” was almost 2.5m at a flow of 10m3.
-Below this it could be too boney to run.
+“Barrier Falls” below 10m3 could be too boney to run.
 Above this flow the drop will lessen but a big hole develops.
 There is a safe run out to a pool below it.
 Again easy portage is available river left.

 Below “Barrier Falls” the river eases markedly to Class II to II+ until the Taruarau confluence and then becomes Class I to II.
 It becomes progressively more open before becoming fully braided 5km above the take-out.
 Beware of willows on this section down to the Whanawhana takeout.